SusmyPBnew/MysqlProject/README.md

 ## Conclusion

-<p>Using the above queries we get the correct results from the DB.So These use of this Mysql queris help to sort out the expected data from this all details</p>
+<p>Using the above queries we get the correct results from the DB.So These use of this Mysql queris help to sort out the expected data from this details.</p>